 A: The core curriculum for all UW MBA programs is as follows:

 Organizational Behavior and Human Resource Management (3 credit hours)

 Spring First Year

-In the summer of the first year, Energy Concentration and Energy Management students will take part in an energy-focused summer project, while general MBA students will work on other summer projects.
+In the summer of the first year, Energy Management students will take part in an energy-focused summer project, while general MBA students will work on other summer projects.

 Summer First Year

 In the second year, Energy Management students will take 24 credit hours of energy-related courses, such as:

 A: We believe developing and executing energy-focused MBA courses and degrees is both strategic and timely as it is widely accepted that the long-term growth outlook for global energy production and consumption will be robust well into the 21st century.
 Additionally, most sectors of the energy industry are facing well-documented shortages of young managerial talent and are forecasting a significant shortfall in the management ranks over coming years.
 Industry leaders have expressed a strong preference for candidates with MBAs.

 A: We believe David Emery, Chairman, President, and CEO of Black Hills Corporation, says it best: “It makes sense that Wyoming--a leading producer of both traditional and alternative energy--and its university have created a program that combines energy industry expertise with excellence in business management.
 No place in the country is better positioned to be a leader in this sector.”

 To illustrate Mr. Emery’s point, the university was able to leverage its well-recognized strengths in energy research, environmental economics, environmental management, energy-related science, engineering, and law to help lay the groundwork for these programs.